kaizhu256/node-db-lite/README.md

 /*
 example.js

-this script will will demo the browser-version of db-lite
+this script will demo the browser-version of db-lite

 instruction
     1. save this script as example.js
     2. run the shell command:
-        $ npm install db-lite && \
+        $ npm install db-lite && PORT=8081 node example.js
-            export PORT=8081 && \
-            node example.js
-    3. play with the browser-demo on http://localhost:8081 */
+    3. play with the browser-demo on http://127.0.0.1:8081 */

-/* istanbul instrument in package db-lite */
 /*jslint
     bitwise: true,
     browser: true,